 If you want to see how it looks and hear more about this sad place in world history, fellow Aussie travel bloggers The Wyld Family have recently visited in summer.
-Check out their article here.
+Check out their article.

 Is Auschwitz-Birkenau suitable for children?

-I think this is a personal opinion and there were children there when we visited.
+I think this is a personal opinion and very much depends on the individual.
+There were children there when we visited.
 Many of the children there during our visit were too young to understand.

-The memorial is not recommended for children under 14 years old, based on the website recommendation, however as it is free entry, there is no restriction on you taking your children if you do decide to.
+While there are no rules for visiting around the minimum age of children, the memorial is not recommended for children under 14 years old, based on the website recommendation, however as it is free entry, there is no restriction on you taking your children if you do decide to.

 Personally, we do not feel it’s suitable if travelling with kids.